florianzwagemaker/seqedit-wasm/progress.md

 *   Implemented loading a FASTA file from a URL.
 *   Implemented parsing of FASTA files using a Rust function exposed to WebAssembly.
+*   Enable the loading of a fasta through the URL by providing a &input-fasta={fasta url} parameter

 ### Sequence Viewer